kubernetes-sigs/kubebuilder/docs/book/src/plugins/kustomize-v1.md

 Apple Silicon (M1).

-If you are using Golang projects scaffolded with `go/v3` which uses this version please, check the [Migration guide](../migration/v3vsv4.md) to know how to upgrade your projetcs.
+If you are using Golang projects scaffolded with `go/v3` which uses this version please, check the [Migration guide](../migration/v3vsv4.md) to learn how to upgrade your projects.

 </aside>